foss-haas/rotunda/README.md

 # Install

 **Note:** Rotunda uses language features that were introduced in ES2015 (ES6).
 The code has been converted to ES5 syntax using [Babel](http://babeljs.io) but expects certain globals like `Promise` and `Map` that may not be available in older JavaScript environments.
-If you plan to use Rotunda in older browsers or older versions of Node.js you should use [es6-shim](https://www.npmjs.com/package/es6-shim) (or provide your own implementation of these globals).
-For IE8 support you will also need [es5-shim](https://github.com/es-shims/es5-shim).
+If you plan to use Rotunda in older browsers or older versions of Node.js you should use a polyfill/shim library like [core-js](https://www.npmjs.com/package/core-js).

 ## With NPM